2013 AAMC-SACME Harrison Survey Report

 For Canadian Researchers

-CIHR Operating Grant: eHealth Innovation Partnership Program (eHIPP)—The eHealth Innovations Initiative (eHII) is a multi-phase initiative that aims to enhance health outcomes and health care delivery through the implementation, evaluation, and health system scale-up of eHealth innovations that contribute to evidence-based, client-centered, cost-effective solutions that will improve the quality of outcomes and the cost-effectiveness of patient and population-centered care.
-Registration Deadline: April 1, 2015
+Registration Deadline: April 1, 2015—CIHR Operating Grant: eHealth Innovation Partnership Program (eHIPP)—The eHealth Innovations Initiative (eHII) is a multi-phase initiative that aims to enhance health outcomes and health care delivery through the implementation, evaluation, and health system scale-up of eHealth innovations that contribute to evidence-based, client-centered, cost-effective solutions that will improve the quality of outcomes and the cost-effectiveness of patient and population-centered care.
+Application Deadline: June 3, 2015

 For U.S. Researchers